 - If you cover yourself and at least one other person, your deductible is $2,800.
 You must meet this amount of covered services for all covered persons combined before the plan pays for any services, including drugs (other than those exempt from the deductible).

 ALERT!
 If you receive services with a benefit limit (such as spinal or extremity manipulation, massage therapy, or physical therapy) before meeting your deductible, those visits will count toward the benefit limit.
-For example, if you pay out of pocket for a chiropractor visit because you haven’t met your deductible, that visit will count toward the maximum of 10 visits per calendar year.
+For example, if you pay out of pocket for a massage therapy visit because you haven’t met your deductible, that visit will count toward the maximum of 16 visits per calendar year.
 See definition of “Limited Benefit” for more information.
 Note: If a dependent has other primary coverage, visits paid by the primary plan also count toward UMP CDHP benefit limits.